-The Reading Agency and Norfolk Library and Information Service are excited to introduce Gadgeteers, Summer Reading Challenge 2022; a celebration of innovation and imagination, in partnership with the Science Museums Group.
+The Reading Agency and Norfolk library and Information Service are excited to introduce Ready, Set, Read!, Summer Reading Challenge 2023; a celebration of innovation and imagination, in partnership with the Youth Sport Trust.

-The Summer Reading Challenge takes place every year during the summer holidays.
-It supports children’s reading for pleasure and prevents a dip in reading over the six-week break.
+The Summer Reading Challenge takes place every year during the summer holidays and aims to support children’s reading for pleasure and prevent a dip in reading over the six-week break.
 As well as supporting literacy, reading is a fantastic way to promote mental wellbeing and have fun.

-You can also join the challenge online at The Reading Agency website.
-All the resources are online so you won’t need to pick up a poster or stickers from us but you can borrow our books to complete the challenge.
+You can also join the challenge online with the reading agency at Summer Reading Challenge.
+All the resources are provided online so you won’t need to pick up a poster or stickers from us unless you want to, but you are welcome to borrow our books to complete the challenge.

 What to do if you're not a member of the library